vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/wilson-translation/_index.md

 - 10 There was a certain retainer 134
 - 11 In the “Notes on Martial Laws” 151
 - 12 Late night idle talk 166

-## About this ebook

-This is the first release of the book and Lapo would appreciate if you inform him of any spelling or typographic error via email at lapo.mori@studenti.ing.unipi.it.

-Lapo expresses his gratitude for spelling corrections to: Oliver Oppitz.

 ## Preface